ampproject/amphtml/extensions/amp-story/amp-story.md

 ##### parallax-fx [optional]

-Enables the tilt-controlled [3D Parallax Effect](#parallax-fx) which uses the device's accelerometer to give the illusion of a 3D space to the story's layers.
-The effect is only available on mobile devices.
+Enables a [3D Parallax Effect](#parallax-fx) which uses the device's accelerometer (on mobile) or the mouse's relative position to the story page (on desktop) to give the illusion of a 3D space to a story's layers.
+The effect is tilt-controlled on mobile devices and mouse-controlled on desktop.

-##### parallax-fx-mode [optional]

-Used with the `parallax-fx` attribute.
-Describes the nature of the 3D parallax effect as one of three modes: `pop-out` (where content appears to be popping out of the screen), `depth` (where content appears behind the screen) and `center` (where the middle layer of the story appears at the screen level with content both behind it and above it).

 ##### parallax-fx-layer-spacing [optional]